Demi-urge/menace_sandbox/docs/vector_service.md

 the vector store and metadata database paths may be overridden to place them on larger disks.

+### Stack retrieval in prompts

+Once embedded, Stack snippets are surfaced by `ContextBuilder` alongside the traditional internal databases.
+Queries are embedded via `SharedVectorService`, looked up against the Stack vector store and enriched with metadata from `stack_metadata.db`.
+The resulting entries are governed by the same license deny-list, semantic risk checks and ROI penalties as internal results, ensuring unsafe or excluded strategies never leak into prompts.

+Stack hits participate in ranking with their own configurable weight and penalty offsets (`ContextBuilderConfig.stack_weight` / `stack_penalty`).
+When a Stack snippet is selected it appears in the dedicated `"stack"` bucket within `build_context` results and is merged into the prompt example list.
+Prompt metadata retains repository, path, language and license details so downstream consumers (such as `SelfCodingEngine`) can render attribution or apply additional filtering.

 ### Configuration

 The streamer consumes the following environment variables: